 The Board currently consists of twelve members.
 The Corporate Governance and Nominating Committee of the Board proposed, and the Board recommended, that the twelve individuals currently serving as directors each be nominated for re-election to the Board at the Annual Meeting.
-Each of the nominees has consented to serve if elected, and the Company is not aware of any nominee who is unable or unwilling to serve.
+Each of the nominees has consented to being named as a nominee and to serve if elected.
 If any nominee(s) for director for any reason should become unavailable for election, it is intended that discretionary authority will be exercised by the persons named in the enclosed proxy in respect of the election of such other person(s) as the Board shall nominate.
-The Board is not aware of any circumstances likely to cause any nominee for director to become unavailable for election.